wookieb/predicates/API.md

 ```

 Throws:
-* TypeError - if property is not a string
+* TypeError - if property is not a string or a symbol

 ### hasProperty
 ### has